hashdist/hashdist/doc/source/plans/installing.rst

     and git repos.

-Managing conflicting Hashdist installations
+Managing conflicting HashDist installations
 -------------------------------------------

-By default, Hashdist core tools are exposed through the ``hit`` command and the ``hashdist`` Python package.
+By default, HashDist core tools are exposed through the ``hit`` command and the ``hashdist`` Python package.
 It is configured through ``~/.hitconfig``::